cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 By default, CockroachDB allows all users to access and view the Admin UI.
 For secure clusters, you can choose to [enable user authentication](#secure-the-admin-ui) to restrict access to the Admin UI to authorized users.
 {{site.data.alerts.end}}

-By default, you can access it via HTTP on port `8080` of the IP address/hostname you set in the `--advertise-addr` flag while [starting the node](https://www.cockroachlabs.com/docs/stable/start-a-node.html#general), for example, `http://<any node hostname>:8080` for an insecure cluster or `https://<any node hostname>:8080` for a secure cluster.
+The Admin UI is reachable at the the IP address/hostname and port set via the `--http-addr` flag when [starting each node](start-a-node.html), for example, `http://<address from --http-addr>:<port from --http-addr>` for an insecure cluster or `https://<address from --http-addr>:<port from --http-addr>` for a secure cluster.

-You can also set the CockroachDB Admin UI to a custom IP address/hostname and port using `--http-addr` when [starting each node](start-a-node.html).
-For example, if you set both a custom hostname and port, you'd use `http://<hostname from --http-addr>:<port from --http-addr>` for an insecure cluster or `https://<hostname from --http-addr>:<port from --http-addr>` for a secure cluster.
+If `--http-addr` is not specified when starting a node, the Admin UI is reachable at the IP address/hostname set via the `--listen-addr` flag and port `8080`.

 For additional guidance on accessing the Admin UI in the context of cluster deployment, see [Start a Local Cluster](start-a-local-cluster.html) and [Manual Deployment](manual-deployment.html).